the-spyke/undercut/README.md

 - Based on existing JS protocols and language features
 - Balanced API: not too imperative, not too functional
+- Various language utilities to use instead of Lodash
 - Easy operation extensibility and composability
 - Pure ES Modules with Node 14 loader compliance
 - Raw code in the packages + precompiled versions